victornas91/victornas91/README.md

 ---

 ### 🔭 Goals for 2022-26
-- Finish all the degrees I'm currenty pursuing (Technician in Informatics for Internet, Bachelors of Science in Mathematics and Technologic Degree in Cloud Computing).
+- Finish all the degrees I'm currenty pursuing (Technician in Informatics for Internet, Bachelor of Science in Electrical Engineering and Technologic Degree in Cloud Computing).
-- Begin a Bachelors Degree in Aeronautical and / or Electrical Engineering (shows with drones!)
 - Begin a Masters Degree and then a PhD in Computer Science (focusing on using Mathematics to boost Machine Learning models)
 - Become an advanced programmer in C#, C, C++, Python and Kotlin.
 - Learning how to build flying stuff that can carry me on to the next level! (whatever that may be!)